-Oriental Medicine Program - Bachelor of Professional Studies/Master of Science (BPS/MS)
+Acupuncture with a Chinese Herbal Medicine Specialization Program - Bachelor of Professional Studies/Master of Science (BPS/MS)

-The oriental medicine program is a 185 credit, ten trimester (4 academic years) program.
-Upon completion, graduates receive a combined Bachelor of Professional Studies/Master of Science degree in Health Science/Oriental Medicine.
+The Acupuncture with a Chinese Herbal Medicine Specialization program is a 185 credit, ten trimester (4 academic years) program.
+Upon completion, graduates receive a combined Bachelor of Professional Studies/Master of Science degree in Health Science/Acupuncture with a Chinese Herbal Medicine Specialization.
 For students who must work at a full-time or part time job while in attendance or have other responsibilities outside of school, they may attend New York College as part-time students.
-Part time students must complete their course of study of the Oriental Medicine program within the maximum or 8 academic years.
+Part time students must complete their course of study of the Acupuncture with a Chinese Herbal Medicine Specialization program within the maximum or 8 academic years.
 They are eligible to sit for the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine) certification exams in Acupuncture with Point Location and Foundations of Oriental Medicine, which are required by New York state for licensure.
 They are also eligible to sit for the NCCAOM certification exam in Chinese Herbology.
 New York College of Health Professions also offers a two-year, 47 credit, oriental medicine program for returning alumni from the acupuncture program.
-Upon completion of this program, students surrender their master degree in acupuncture and are then awarded a master degree in oriental medicine.
-Recommended Course of Study for the 185-credit program can be found on page 55.
+Upon completion of this program, students surrender their master degree in acupuncture and are then awarded a master degree in Acupuncture with a Chinese Herbal Medicine Specialization.
+Recommended Course of Study for the 185- credit program can be found on page 55.
 Recommended Course of Study for the 47-credit program can be found on page 57.